WSDOT-GIS/GTFS-Service/README.md

 ## Setup ##

+### Clone the repository ###
-1. Clone the repository.
-Type `git clone https://github.com/WSDOT-GIS/GTFS-Service.git`.
+To clone the repository.
+Type `git clone --recursive https://github.com/WSDOT-GIS/GTFS-Service.git` at the git bash prompt.
-2. `cd GTFS-Service`.
-3. Download the submodules. `git submodule update --init`